Do Isopods Eat Fruit?

 The Natural Diet of Isopods

-In natural environments, isopods feed primarily on decomposing organic material found on the forest floor.
-This includes leaf litter, fungi, plant debris, and decaying wood.
+In nature, isopods feed primarily on decomposing organic material found on the forest floor.
+This includes leaf litter, fungi, plant debris, and rotting wood.

-Because of this, fruit should only be considered a supplemental food rather than the primary diet.
+Because of this, fruit should only be used as a supplement rather than a primary food source.

-Maintaining a layer of leaf litter helps ensure isopods always have access to their natural food source.
+Maintaining a constant layer of leaf litter ensures isopods always have access to their natural diet.

 Fruits That Isopods May Eat

 Many isopods will consume small pieces of fruit when available.
-Common fruits offered by keepers include:
+Common options include:

 • Apple